zaunkoenig-firmware/m1k-firmware/README.md

 This is the open-source firmware for the [Zaunkoenig M1K](https://zaunkoenig.co/).
 What follows are the instructions for installing this firmware on the M1K in Linux and Windows.

-## Installing the firmware files on the M1K in Linux
+## Installing firmware on the M1K in Linux
 When you already have the firmware files (because someone sent them to you for example) you can jump directly to step 4.
 Else you have to download the firmware files from GitHub first:
-1. Download and unzip the M1K firmware at https://github.com/zaunkoenig-firmware/m1k-firmware by clicking on the green «clone/download» button at the right top corner of the files list.
+1. Go to https://github.com/zaunkoenig-firmware/m1k-firmware and click on the green «code» button at the right top corner of the files list.
+Select «Download ZIP» and unzip after the download has finished.
 2. Open up a terminal and execute the following three commands:
 `sudo apt-get update -qq`
 `sudo apt-get install -qq gcc-avr binutils-avr avr-libc`
-`make -C /home/Patrick/Downloads/m1k-firmware-master\m1k-firmware-master`
+`make -C /home/$HOME/Downloads/m1k-firmware-master/m1k-firmware-master`
-3. After make has been executed the two firmware files have appeared in C:\Users\Patrick\Downloads\m1k-firmware-master\m1k-firmware-master.
+3. After make has been executed the two firmware files have appeared in C:/Users/$HOME/Downloads/m1k-firmware-master/m1k-firmware-master.
 The .hex file is called twobtn.hex and the .eep file is called twobtn.eep.
 4. Install DFU programmer by executing the following two commands in a terminal:
 `sudo apt-get update -y`
 `sudo apt-get install -y dfu-programmer`